Table of Contents

 • Storage: Democratic CSI providing iSCSI persistent volumes

-App Cluster (new)
+App Cluster (stateless workloads)

-• Purpose: Stateless application workloads
+• Purpose: Stateless apps, web services

 • Nodes: 1x control plane node (10.0.0.115)